How To Stop Being Abusive To Your Partner: 15 Steps

 Can you stop being abusive?

-How to stop being an abusive person: 15 ways
+How to stop being abusive to your partner: 17 ways

 1. Admit your abusive behavior